tweedegolf/storage-abstraction/publish/Storage/README.md

 - CloudFlare R2 (S3)
 - Cubbit (S3)

-The API only provides basic storage operations (see [below](#adapter-api)) and therefor the API is cloud agnostic.
+The storage abstraction API only supports basic storage operations (see [below](#adapter-api)) so the API can be cloud agnostic.
 This means that you can develop your application using local disk storage and then use for instance Google Cloud or Amazon S3 in your production environment without the need to change any code.

 ## Table of contents